The queen of Paris: Misia Sert as a muse and patron to painters

 .
 Among the works of art Misia helped to support were Stravinsky’s The Rite of Spring and Parade by Erik Satie and Jean Cocteau.
 "Misia possessed," her biographers Arthur Gold and Robert Fizdale asserted,

-"an instinctive grasp of difficult avant-garde works" and give by way of example Debussy’s Afternoon of a Faun,
+"an instinctive grasp of difficult works" and give by way of example Debussy’s Afternoon of a Faun,

 derived from poetry by Stéphane Mallarmé, elaborating thus,

 "Nijinsky's fetishistic masturbatory handling of the nymph’s veil upset the audience who expected his double leaps."